History, tourist information, and nearby accommodation

 The area around the harbour is full of fine 18th century houses, most adorned with hanging baskets of flowers in the summer months.
 The Butterwalk is even earlier, with an enjoyable series of 17th-century houses, including that housing the Dartmouth Museum.
 But these buildings are newcomers compared to the restored 14th-century Cherub, a delightful half-timbered building on Higher Street.

 One of the most influential natives of Dartmouth was Thomas Newcomen (1663-1729), who developed an engine driven by steam at atmospheric pressure.
 Newcomen's invention helped speed the advent of the steam engine and provided the impetus for the Industrial Revolution.
 A working Newcomen engine dating to the late 18th century stands beside the Tourist Information Centre.

 The Paignton and Dartmouth Steam Railway runs along the coast daily from June-September, and on selected days in April, May, and October.
 Rail trips can be combined with river cruises to make for an enjoyable day out.

 The Dartmouth area provides good opportunities for walkers to enjoy the countryside, with the Dart Valley Trail following the river inland, and the Coastal Path allowing excellent ambles along the shore.
 If you'd rather cruise on the water than walk, you can take a boat trip up the Dart and around the surrounding area.
-For an even more relaxing time, visitors can enjoy the award-winning Blackpool Sands beach, just to the south-west of town.
+For an even more relaxing time, visitors can enjoy the award-winning Blackpool Sands beach, just to the south-west of the town.

 Address: Dartmouth, Devon, England